 With basic tablet tasks, the 2018 iPad Pro is good for a full day and then some.
 I could get 10 hours.
-When taking meal breaks into account there’s enough to get me from Auckland to Singapore2.
+When taking flight meal breaks into account there’s enough life to get you from Auckland to Singapore.

 There is a fraction less battery life in the 2020 iPad Pro 12.9-inch.
 It can still cope with a full day’s everyday work with a little left over.
 I managed a little over nine hours.
 Thanks to the Covid–19 lockdown, I didn’t get to test this on the road.

 You might get the impression from above that the performance is good, but not outstanding.
 After all, we’re talking about an incremental speed bump when compared to a two year old iPad.

 This fails to take into account how far the 2018 iPad Pro was ahead of its time.
 When Apple launched the 2018 iPad Pro, it was, according to some benchmarks, the fastest portable computing in the market.
 The 2020 is still blistering fast by everyday laptop standards.